soyuz43/DreamTracker/README.md

 This will:

+* Check for frontend dependencies and install them if needed
 * Launch the backend using the `https` launch profile (`dotnet watch run --launch-profile https`)
 * Wait a few seconds to allow the backend to initialize
 * Launch the frontend dev server (`npm run dev`)

 The frontend should now be running on `http://localhost:5173` and the API on `https://localhost:5001`.

-> 📝 You can also run backend and frontend separately if needed (see below).
+> You can also run backend and frontend separately if needed (see below).

----

 ## 3. Manual Setup (optional)